AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 ### Fill

 With AnyChart it is possible to color background of any cell with a solid color, with a gradient transition or fill it with an image.
 It can be achieved with **.fill()** parameter.

-This section contains information on colorizing the whole table and each of the cells seperatly.
+This section contains information on colorizing the whole table and each of the cells separately.

 #### Table